noiseoverip/gosible/README.md

 * Module "set_fact" : register given value as variable
 * Module "debug"
 * Module "copy" - copy files to target hosts

+# Building
+`make build` should be enough

+# Testing
+`make test` - runs unit tests which do not have any external dependencies

+`make testint` - run integration tests which require some host to exist.
+Define env var HOST with IP address of a linux VM when running these tests and make sure your user can SSH to that VM with default ssh keys.

+`make bench` - run few different playbooks with Gosible and Ansible and compare times.
+Needs Ansible and linux VM (env var HOST)